graybike/graybike.github.io/source/work/soma-water/index.markdown

   <span>The newly created cart page allowed users to manage multiple products and quantities</span>
 </p>

 Major thanks to [Liang Shi], former Creative Director of Soma and [Patrick Johnson], our front-end guru extraordinaire.

 ### Moving to a new admin system

 When Soma’s website was originally built, their customer experience team was small.
 At the time, they used a custom-built, out of date admin system to manage support and administrative tasks.
 While it served its purpose at the time, as the company grew, they began to outgrow the system.
 It was slow, buggy, and in many places difficult to use.
 They needed something that was easier to use, could scale better, and grow with their team.

 We spent lots of time with their customer success team to understand how they work, where their pain points are, and where we could improve the system.
 After researching a number of solutions, we identified a much more stable and well supported open source system.
 Of course, out of the box, it had limited functionality.
 We spent the time to customize it by bringing features from the old admin system, as well as adding a number of new features.
 With the newer, highly customized, and more stable system, the customer experience team is able to get things done quicker and scale with confidence.

->Can't imagine a better engineering team to work with.
-Translating our business challenges into engineering solutions, Pavan communicates extremely well with all departments and has pulled through for us on every task we've thrown at him.
-Pavan excels at juggling projects that support the long-term vision of the company as well as emergencies, and consistently manages resources to accomplish both.
->
->When tasked with a new project, he not only solves the problem at hand, but implements a solution that simultaneously strengthens/simplifies our systems for long-term stability.
-Most recently, Pavan and his team created a new Administration system for our CX department that not only saves us time, but allows us to scale up our team, squashing bugs in the process that existed long before Pavan's time.
->
->Always friendly and upbeat, a great team player, and has thoroughly understood needs of our company.
-Thank you, Pavan!
->
-><cite>Jeff Jureller, Head of Customer Experience of Soma Water</cite>

 <hr>